 The Legend Of Zelda: Link’s Awakening

-What started out as an after-hours experiment by members of Nintendo’s Analysis and Development division became a Game Boy port of SNES’s The Legend Of Zelda: A Link To The Past, which then turned into an original title, Link’s Awakening, the first handheld Zelda release.
-It was notable for not being set in Hyrule — instead, Link is stranded on an island guarded by something called the Wind Fish.
+This then turned into an original title, Link’s Awakening, the first handheld Zelda release.
+It was notable for not being set in Hyrule — instead, Link finds himself stranded on an island guarded by something called the Wind Fish.
 The gameplay follows Link as he searches the island for eight musical instruments that will awaken the Wind Fish and allow him to escape from the island.
-Despite its monochrome limitations, Link’s Awakening was an engaging, appropriately legendary action-adventure title.
-In fact, the original game was so successful that it was remade nearly 26 years later on the Nintendo Switch.

 Wario Land: Super Mario Land 3

 Wario made his initial appearance in Super Mario Land 2, where he quickly gathered a good-sized fanbase.
 In fact, the character was so popular that Super Mario Land 3: Wario Land centers around him.
 In this game, you play a Wario himself, the bad guy – this is a departure from most Mario games, where you play as one of a number of recognizable heroes.